 -

-RISC-V Adoption (2024–2025): Open-source processor architecture is gaining popularity in IoT SoCs for flexibility and customization.
+Open-source processor architecture offers flexibility and customization.

 Key Trends Overview Table